barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

 * Layer primitives on the ground - at least polylines and polygons - seamlessly with imagery.
 Many people think in terms of vector layers, KML layers, etc.  Everything is a layer.
 We should support this, but shouldn't lose sight of our focus on air and space where this paradigm breaks down.
 * Do we need layers for night lights?
 Why not layer a day image over night?
 In general, we need to revisit the architecture for night, bump, specular, clouds, etc.  Clouds may happen sooner rather than later.
 * Speculative ideas
-   * Show/hide layers based on time?
+   * Show/hide layers based on altitude (careful in 2D and columbus view) or time?
 This may be done in Dynamic Scene, not Scene, but we need to think about it.
 More general _display conditions_ could also be useful.
    * Blend maps for layers, e.g., specular or dirt maps.
 How often is this used or desired?
 GIS?

 ## Initial Implementation